 - Individual income taxes are $402 per person less than the national average and corporate income taxes are $84 per person less than average.
 Oklahoma’s individual income tax was 34th highest in 2016 and corporate income tax collections ranked 37th.

 - Oklahoma general sales taxes are $18 per person lower than the national average, though Oklahoma ranked 19th in sales tax collections per person in 2016.

 - Property taxes are dramatically lower in Oklahoma than elsewhere, ranking 49th among states.
 Our average property tax collections of $860 per person in 2016 was less than half the national average of $1,558.

 - Oklahoma selective sales taxes, which apply to purchase of specific items, are $110 per person higher than the national average.
 The state ranks in the top half of states in motor vehicle, tobacco, and alcohol taxes, while we rank 35th in motor fuel taxes.

 - For taxes categorized as ‘other taxes’, Oklahoma taxes average $244 more than the national average.
-This is due to the importance of the A tax on the harvesting or extracting of natural resources such as timber and minerals.... on oil and gas production as a Money received by a government entity.... source in Oklahoma.
+This is due to the importance of the severance tax on oil and gas production as a revenue source in Oklahoma.
 Oklahoma ranks 9th among states in severance tax collected per person.

 The chart below shows how the tax gap between Oklahoma and the rest of the nation has grown.
 From 2006 to 2016, Oklahomans went from paying $855 per person less than the national average in state and local taxes to $1,498 per person less.